danielbeach/puddleglum/README.md

 <img src="https://github.com/danielbeach/puddleglum/blob/main/imgs/puddleglum.webp" width="450">

-This is a Rust-based Python package that allows for complex Data Quality checks on AWS `s3` buckets.
+This is a `Rust`-based `Python` package that allows for complex Data Quality checks on AWS `s3` buckets.

+`pip install puddleglum`

 `PuddleGlum` makes it easy to find out things like ...
 - when was the last time a file was received?